benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

 Karate Club uses the desing principles of Scikit-Learn which means that the algorithms in the package share the same API.
 Each machine learning model is implemented as a class which inherits from ``Estimator``.
 The constructors of the models are used to set the hyperparameters.
 The models have default hyperparameters that work well out of the box.
 This means that non expert users do not have to make decisions about these in advance and only a little fine tuning is required.
 For each class the ``fit`` method provided learns the embedding or clustering of nodes/graphs in the ``NetworkX`` graph.
 This method takes the data used for learng the embedding or clustering.
 Models provide the additional public methods ``get_embedding``, ``get_memberships``, ``get_cluster_centers``.
-This API driven design means that one can create a DeepWalk embedding just like this.
+This API driven design means that one can create a ``DeepWalk`` embedding of a Watts-Strogatz graph just like this.

 .. code-block:: python
     import networkx as nx